DustyQuince/ea-static/commercial-industrial.md

     background: white
     title: Commercial/Industrial
     subtitle: >-
-      Sourcing, installing, and financing industrial lighting is a challenge.
+      Sourcing, installing, and financing commercial-grade lighting and backup generation is a challenge.
 There are so many factors to consider, from equipment to placement to financing.
 That's why we've got you covered for all of it.
-What does one of our projects look like?:
+This is what you can expect from one of our projects:
     features:
       - title: Comprehensive Energy Audit
         image: /images/flexible/lit-room.jpeg